 Melissa Gholson is a researcher serving the Alternate English Language Assessment (ALTELLA) Project, an enhanced assessment grant that seeks to better understand how to assess the language development of English learners with significant cognitive disabilities.
-Melissa has extensive experience and knowledge within the fields of special education and assessment.
-Her assessment experience includes development on general, alternate and English Language Proficiency assessments.
-She has provided technical assistance and guidance to LEA’s, SEA’s and assessment consortia on issues of fairness, educational law and policy guidance for students with disabilities, English learners, and English learners with disabilities.
+Melissa has extensive experience and knowledge within the fields of special education and assessment development and administration on general, alternate and English Language Proficiency assessments.
+She has provided technical assistance and guidance to LEA’s, SEA’s and assessment consortia on issues of fairness, law and policy guidance for students with disabilities, English learners, and English learners with disabilities.

 Phone: (740) 534-3341

 Office: Ed Sciences